GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 Dashboard generation uses JMeter properties to customize the report.
 Some properties are used for general settings and others are used for a particular graph configuration or exporter configuration.

-> All report generator properites can be found in file `reportgenerator.properties`.
+> All report generator properties can be found in file `reportgenerator.properties`.
 To customize these properties, you should copy them in `user.properties` file and modify them.

 #### 14.2.1 Requirements